Emma Florence Tower

 Brief Life History of Emma Florence

 When Emma Florence Tower was born on 22 March 1851, in Westford, Middlesex, Massachusetts, United States, her father, Eli Tower, was 44 and her mother, Mary Fletcher, was 38.
 She married Charles Henry Pickering on 31 December 1872, in Westford, Middlesex, Massachusetts, United States.
 They were the parents of at least 1 son and 1 daughter.
 She lived in Massachusetts, United States in 1870 and Somerville, Middlesex, Massachusetts, United States in 1910.
-She died after 1920, at the age of 8148, and was buried in Westford, Middlesex, Massachusetts, United States.
+She died after 1920, and was buried in Westford, Middlesex, Massachusetts, United States.

 Photos and Memories (0)